 How to Shred Frozen Beef

-This is the cut of beef I use often.
+This is the cut of beef I use often to make melt in your mouth roast beef.
 It has a decent fat content which means it will tenderize quite well, and when we buy half a cow we get a few.
 At first I had no idea what to do with them.
 My mom had never made or bought anything that looked like this so it was an experiment.
 Years later they’re one of my favorites.

 Like I said, you need to have patience with this dish.
 The only way to speed up the process is if you cook it under high pressure.
 You can follow our Instant Pot frozen roast instructions for that.
 It gets raving reviews that way believe it or not, but if you want to use your oven, this is the way to go.